 EU Energy Prices — The World's Most Expensive Major Economy for Industrial Power

-The European Union faces a structural energy price challenge that has become the central concern of EU economic and industrial policy.
-With average household electricity prices of approximately €0.28/kWh — roughly double the US average and triple China's — and industrial electricity prices of approximately €0.15–0.18/kWh that are 2–3× higher than competitors in North America and Asia, Europe's energy cost disadvantage has been identified as a primary threat to EU industrial competitiveness.
-The landmark Draghi Report on EU Competitiveness (September 2024) placed high energy prices at the top of Europe's structural economic challenges, estimating that EU energy costs impose a cumulative competitive disadvantage of approximately €800 billion per year on the European economy compared to the United States.
+The European Union faces a structural energy price challenge that sits at the heart of EU economic and industrial policy.
+With average household electricity prices of approximately €0.28/kWh — roughly double the US average and triple China's — and industrial electricity prices of approximately €0.15–0.18/kWh that are 2–3× higher than competitors in North America and Asia, Europe's energy cost disadvantage has been identified as a primary threat to EU industrial competitiveness — a challenge central to the global economy analysis.
+The landmark Draghi Report on EU Competitiveness (September 2024) placed high energy prices at the top of Europe's structural economic challenges, estimating that EU energy costs impose a cumulative competitive disadvantage of approximately €800 billion per year versus the United States — affecting companies tracked in our biggest companies by market value analysis.

-EU energy prices are structurally high for several reasons that compound each other.
+EU energy prices are structurally high for several compounding reasons.
 The EU imports approximately 55–60% of its energy — making it highly exposed to global fossil fuel price movements, as dramatically demonstrated by the 2022 crisis.
-Approximately 35–55% of the household electricity bill in most EU countries consists of taxes, levies, and surcharges — covering renewable energy subsidies (green levies), grid costs, capacity payments, and general government taxation.
+Approximately 35–55% of the household electricity bill in most EU countries consists of taxes, levies, and surcharges — covering renewable energy subsidies, grid costs, capacity payments, and general government taxation.
 The EU Emissions Trading System (ETS) carbon price of approximately €60/tonne adds approximately €24/MWh to gas-fired generation costs.
-And the EU's electricity market uses a marginal pricing mechanism that allows the most expensive generator needed to meet demand (typically gas) to set the price for all electricity including cheap renewables and nuclear — amplifying gas price volatility into retail bills.
-The full context of how EU electricity prices compare to global markets is covered in our global electricity market analysis.
+And the EU's electricity market uses a marginal pricing mechanism that allows the most expensive generator (typically gas) to set the price for all electricity including cheap renewables and nuclear — amplifying gas price volatility into retail bills.

 EU Household Electricity Prices by Country — €0.11 to €0.35/kWh

 The variation in EU household electricity prices reflects a remarkably diverse set of national energy policies, tax structures, and generation mixes operating within a nominally integrated single market.
-Denmark leads at approximately €0.35/kWh — driven by very high electricity taxes (the Danish electricity tax, PSO levy, and VAT together account for approximately 60% of the Danish household electricity bill).
-Denmark's actual wholesale electricity cost is relatively low, given its abundance of wind power — but the state has used electricity taxes as a revenue source and to fund the green transition for decades.
-Germany at approximately €0.31/kWh has been the EU's most politically contentious high electricity price — the combination of the Renewable Energy Sources Act (EEG) surcharge (used to fund solar and wind feed-in tariffs), grid fees, electricity tax, and VAT has made German household electricity among the world's most expensive.
-Germany's EEG surcharge was abolished in 2022 as an emergency measure, providing temporary relief, but underlying structural costs remain high.
+Denmark leads at approximately €0.35/kWh — driven by very high electricity taxes that account for approximately 60% of the Danish household electricity bill.
+Denmark's actual wholesale electricity cost is relatively low given its abundance of wind power, but the state has used electricity taxes as a revenue source and to fund the green transition for decades.
+Germany at approximately €0.31/kWh has been the EU's most politically contentious high electricity price — the combination of renewable energy levies, grid fees, electricity tax, and VAT has made German household electricity among the world's most expensive.

 EU Household Electricity Prices by Country — H1 2025 (€/kWh)